jamestattersall/Proton2Mssql/readme.md

 The app should be installed on a windows PC or server with access to MS SQL.

 The proton database consists of several files all with the file extension .dbs and located in the same directory on the Proton unix server.
-These files should be copied onto a Windows server, accessible to this app or onto the same achine as the app..
+These files should be copied onto a Windows server, accessible to this app or onto the same machine as the app..
 The files include base.dbs, entity.dbs, data.dbs, item.dbs. dict.dbs, code.dbs, screen.dbs, scrtext.dbs, index.dbs, indexdef.dbs, trgroup.dbs.

 The app presents a console with options to set the settings required to create the SQL connection string and the path to the Proton .dbs files.